Bert Lytell

-Bertram Lytell (February 24, 1885 – September 28, 1954) was an American actor in theater and film during the silent film era and early talkies.
+Bertram Mortimer Lytell (February 24, 1885 – September 28, 1954) was an American actor in theater and film during the silent film era and early talkies.
 He starred in romantic, melodrama, and adventure films.

 Background

-Born in New York City, Lytell was the son of actor, author, and producer William H. Lytell and Blanche Mortimer.
+Born in New York City, Lytell was the son of Blanche Mortimer and actor, author, and producer William H. Lytell.
 His mother was an actress before she married, and her father and grandfather were actors.
 Lytell left Upper Canada College at age 16 to become an actor.

 Lytell's acting debut came with the Columbia Stock Company in Newark, New Jersey, when he was 17 years old.
 He went on to appear with stock theater companies in Boston, Honolulu, Los Angeles, New Orleans, and Rochester, in addition to heading his own stock troupes in Albany, New York, and San Francisco.
 He appeared with Marie Dressler in her 1914 Broadway play, A MIX-UP.
 He also performed in vaudeville in the 1920s with the one-act play The Valiant.

 In 1917, Lytell made his film debut starring as Michael Lanyard in The Lone Wolf.
 He subsequently made four Lone Wolf sequels, ending with The Last of the Lone Wolf (1930).
 He also starred as Boston Blackie in Boston Blackie's Little Pal (1918) and Blackie's Redemption (1919).

 On old-time radio, Lytell had the title role in Alias Jimmy Valentine – a role he had played in the 1920 film of the same name, and was host of Bert Lytell Dramas and Stage Door Canteen.

 His younger brother Wilfred Lytell (1891–1954) also became a stage and screen actor.
-Bert Lytell married the silent film actress Claire Windsor in 1925; they divorced in 1927.
+Bert Lytell married a silent film actor, Evelyn Vaughn, in 1910, and they divorced in 1924.
+He began dating Claire Windsor during the couple's long estrangement, according to the Cal York gossip column in Photoplay, and they married in 1925; they divorced in 1927.
 Like many other silent screen stars, Lytell's career collapsed after the advent of talking pictures.
 He worked on NBC daytime shows in the early 1950s while he was Shepherd (President) of the actors club The Lambs from 1947 to 1952.
 Lytell was named an Immortal Lamb.

+In 1936 he directed the film Along Came Love.

 Lytell died in New York City, aged 69.
 His brother Wilfred died 18 days before.
 He has a star at 6417 Hollywood Avenue in the Motion Picture section of the Hollywood Walk of Fame.